Measurement System

 Reproducibility (Appraisal Variation):

-Variation in the average of the measurement made by different appraisers using the same instruments when measuring characteristics on one part.
+Variation in the measurement average made by different appraisers using the same instruments when measuring characteristics on one part.

 Reproducibility is between the system variation.